krzysiubera/distance-sensor/README.md

 # distance-sensor
 The purpose of this project was to create a distance sensor based on FRDM-KL05Z board.
 It utilises HC-SR04 module and LCD display.
-Connections between HC-SR04 and board:
+Connections between HC-SR04 and board:/n
 Vcc-> +5 V
 Trigger-> PTA12
 Echo-> PTB11